doublesymmetry/react-native-track-player/docs/docs/api/objects/playback-state.md

 # PlaybackState

-An object to represent the full state of the player.
+An object representing the playback state of the player.

 | Property       | Type                        | Description  |
 | -------------- | --------------------------- | ------------ |